Anands-88/NikeIndia/README.md

 # Nike India Clone

+### Hello everyone 👋,

-Hello everyone, In this project, we made a clone of nike India website where you can purchase sports wear of every category.
+  In this project, we made a clone of nike India website where you can purchase sports wear of every category.
 Although we made clone of this site earlier [ https://github.com/Deepu2560/Nike ], Special about this is we used Backend technologies like Node.js, Express.js and MongoDB.
 <hr/>

 ## <kbd>Features :-</kbd>